Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: DC and THz characterization

 In the color map of \Figrefa{fig:SAC_PTE_MAP}, one finds that $R_{DS}$ peaks at a value of 5.53~k$\Omega$ reached at $U_{GS}(\mathrm{TG1}) = 0$~V and $U_{GS}$(TG~2)$ = -0.2$~V close to the coordinate system's origin.
 Moving away from the origin, $R_{DS}$ declines, more slowly along the coordinate axes and faster into the four quadrants.
 The white text in the four quadrants indicates the type of conduction ($n$ or $p$), the first entry is for the graphene under TG~2, the second for the graphene under TG~1. \\ The color plot of \Figrefb{fig:SAC_PTE_MAP} shows $\Re_V^{op}$ measured at 400~GHz.
 Red and blue colors stand for the sign of the rectified voltage.
 The absolute value of $\Re_V^{op}$ is highest (>60~V/W) if the graphene segments under TG~1 and TG~2 form $\rm{n^+/p^+}$- or $\rm{p^+/n^+}$-junctions.
 In these case, the difference of the Seebeck coefficient of the two regions ($\Delta S = S_{TG2} - S_{TG1}$) is largest.
 The dashed lines marks the bias voltages where the rectified voltage and hence also $\Re_V^{op}$ change sign.
 The lines roughly form a star pattern segmenting the 2D plot into six areas with opposite sign.
-It may appear surprising that one does not find only four segments, as there are four kind of junctions being formed in the graphene ($\rm{n^+/p^+}$, $\rm{p^+/n^+}$, $\rm{n^+/n^+}$, $\rm{p^+/p^+}$).
-As we consider a SAC-type device, the dominant rectification mechanism is PTE.
+This six-fold pattern is in agreement with related photoresponse measurements for graphene with a dual-gate layout performed under illumination with near-infrared \cite{Gabor2011,Song2011} and THz light \cite{Castilla2019,Viti2020} and indicates a dominant hot-carrier assisted PTE effect in graphene.
 One hence expects that the six-fold segmenting is a property characteristic of PTE.
 In order to test this supposition, we calculated the contribution of PTE to the responsivity, i.e., the quantity $\Delta T_C \cdot (S_{TG2}-S_{TG1})/P_{THz}^{op} $.
 We assumed a constant carrier temperature difference of $\Delta T_C = 2.8$~K between the TG~1 and TG~2 channel regions (value extracted from \Figrefc{fig:RSMvsPTE}).
 In \Figrefc{fig:SAC_PTE_MAP}, we present the calculated PTE contribution to the optical responsivity.
 In this color plot, one also finds the sixfold segmenting of \Figrefb{fig:SAC_PTE_MAP}.
 However, the boundaries between the segments do not quite overlap with the boundaries of \Figrefb{fig:SAC_PTE_MAP}.
 To clearly show the differences, the dashed lines of \Figrefb{fig:SAC_PTE_MAP} are replotted in \Figrefc{fig:SAC_PTE_MAP}.
-We attribute these differences to two factors: First, to the simplified way how we calculated the Seebeck response, not considering the contribution from the ungated region between TG~1 and TG~2.
-And second, to the fact, that the cancellation of the RSM responses of the two gated regions is not complete for unequal TG~1 and TG~2 voltages.
+The observed discrepancy between the calculation and measurement can be attributed to several aspects: First, to the simplified in which we calculated the Seebeck response, without considering the contribution from the ungated region between TG~1 and TG~2.
+Second, the cancellation of the RSM responses of the two gated regions is not complete for unequal TG~1 and TG~2 voltages and is therefore embeeded in \Figrefb{fig:SAC_PTE_MAP}.
+Third, we study an antenna-coupled pn-junction, which is not illuminated through a free-space beam and therefore the measured pattern is altered by impedance matching conditions (see Supporting Information), which change for different gate voltages.
+Finally, such a large-scale responsivity pattern measurement is also expected to be affected by hysteresis \cite{Wang2010}.